GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-2_rhino-2d.md

 ![scaling the site plan](images/12-2/scale.gif#img-full) *Scaling the Site Plan*

 Now we can use the site plan to measure our building.
-While you're drawing a line, Rhino will display the line's current length in the bottom left of the window, and this is a quick way to measure distances.
+While you're drawing a line Rhino displays its current length in the bottom left of the window, which is a quick way to measure distances.
 Try finding the length of the northernmost building module this way:

 ![measuring distance](images/12-2/dim-location-01.jpg#img-full)
 *Measuring Distance*

 You should find that it's about 13 meters (if it isn't, use the same method on the drawing's scale to check that it's the right size).
-The low resolution of the image makes the plan pretty blurry though, so it would be good if we could give ourselves some more confidence in this number.
+The low resolution of the image makes the plan pretty blurry, though, so it would be good if we could give ourselves some more confidence in this number.
 Let's look at the rest of the drawings on the page we cut this site plan out of, in particular the diagram in the top left.

 ![CBA elements diagram](images/12-2/cba-diagram-only.jpg#img-full)
 *Elements of the Casa Bahia Azul*

 This is a very useful drawing!
 It lays out the logic and vocabulary which govern the design.
-There's a standard profile (the "house" shape), and three standard opening sizes which are cut out of it (the gray rectangles).
+There's a standard profile (the "house" shape), and three opening sizes which are cut out of it (the gray rectangles).
 In plan, the module is divided into eleven equal bays, which alternate between solid walls and openings.
 The drawings on the right side of the page explain how three variations on this prototype are developed into the three volumes of the house.

 ![CBA diagram part II](images/12-2/diagram_2of3.png#img-full)
 ![CBA diagram part III](images/12-2/diagram_3of3.png#img-full)